k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 The crest, a falcon rising proper, invites a naturalistic treatment: the bird rising with wings partially elevated and addorsed, head to dexter, legs braced as if about to take flight.
-Proper allows natural falcon coloration, so the crest’s restrained browns and grays contrast with the stark geometry of the shield while remaining within period norms.
+Proper allows natural falcon coloration, so the crest's restrained browns and grays contrast with the stark geometry of the shield while remaining within period norms.

 The Stearns blazon above is the form printed by the early American compilers